theta360developers/blog/_posts/2016-05-09-theta-api-usb.md

 categories: Camera
 ---

+# The discussion on this topic moved to [lists.theta360.guide](http://lists.theta360.guide/t/ricoh-theta-s-api-over-usb-cable/65?u=codetricity)

 The RICOH THETA S 360 camera can be controlled with an API that is accessible using WiFi.
 Version 2 of the API is compliant with Google Open Spherical Camera API specification.

 An alternative to using the RICOH THETA S API over WiFi exists that works over an USB cable.
 This is a different API and requires firmware version 01.42 or later.  v2 USB API uses extended PTP, or Picture Transfer Protocol, as the communications protocol.